 Never seen it like that.

-But it's gonna end up being better than ever.
+But it's going to end up being better than ever.

-Uh I want to thank you very much for being here, and I'd like to update you on the steps we're taking on our ongoing fight to defeat the virus this morning at 755.
+I want to thank you very much for being here, and I'd like to update you on the steps we're taking on our ongoing fight to defeat the virus.

-We're working together, the leaders gathered uh virtually around the world to discuss the whole subject of the problem that right now 151 nations.
+The leaders gathered virtually around the world to discuss the whole subject of the problem that right now 151 nations.

-All right, just to let our stations in the Sean Hannity Show Network know we are gonna stay with the president through the bottom of the hour break.
+Just to let our stations in the Sean Hannity Show Network know we are going to stay with the President through the bottom-of-the-hour break.

 We will check in and get a health update in the next half hour with Dr. Oz.